bmaupin/civ-be-linux-fixes/README.md

    gdb --batch --command=workaround.gdb --args ./CivBE # %command%
    ```

+1. Start the game from Steam

+1. If you wish to play with a mod:

    1. Under the _DLC_ menu, load or unload any DLC needed by the mod you wish to use

       ⓘ This process is normally automatic, but this is what causes the crash, so it needs to be done manually with this workaround

    1. Open the _Mods_ menu and play with any mods as desired

 👉 Caveats:

-- TODO: currently the workaround will cause a negative performance impact to the game if it's played without mods.
-This should be easy to fix.
-- Because this uses gdb to avoid the bug, the initial load of the game will be slower.
-Once mods are loaded, gdb will detach and performance will return to normal.
+- Because this uses gdb to avoid the bug, the initial load of Beyond Earth will be slower.
+Once a game is started, gdb will detach and performance will return to normal.
 - Because gdb detaches after the initial mod load, the workaround will only work once when mods are loaded.
-To play a new game with mods, you will need to completely exit the game and start it again from Steam.
+To play a new game with mods, you will need to completely exit Beyond Earth and start it again from Steam.

 #### Explanation